littlehorse-enterprises/littlehorse/docs/SERVER_CONFIGURATIONS.md

 ### `LHS_OAUTH_CLIENT_SECRET_FILE`

 Optional OAuth2 Client Secret.
-Used by the server to identify incoming calls against an Authorization Server.
+This OAuth client secret is used by all `OAUTH` listeners, and authenticates all incoming calls against the OAuth server.
-This OAuth client secret is used by all the listeners.
 If it is different to null it overrides the `LHS_OAUTH_CLIENT_SECRET` config and loads the secret from the file.

 Example: